This article is Lesson 1 of a series. See bottom of page for links to additional articles in this series.—Ed.

 Traditionally, the accepted shape for strip planks has been square in section.
 I assume this began with edge-nailing dry joints on a hull that would be painted.
 This makes sense because it is easier to keep short nails centered in both planks and the narrow width minimized the amount each joint would expand and contract.
 Since our planks will be edge-glued and not move against each other, does it matter how wide the planks will be?
 Our choice was based on the maximum width that would handle the bends dry and yet be the best cut from the available raw wood.

-Sparks planking is ¾” thick × 2 ¾” wide eastern white cedar dried slowly in a simple dehumidifier kiln to 6% moisture content then allowed to stabilized in the shop at about 8%.
+Sparks planking is ¾” thick × 2 ¾” wide eastern white cedar dried slowly in a simple dehumidifier kiln to 6% moisture content, then allowed to stabilize in the shop at about 8%.
 We finger-jointed 8’–10′ long 1″ × 6″ planks together to make full-length planks 32′ to 38′ long.
 Then we dressed them to clean up the glue joint, split them into two planks and machined a half radii bead and cove on the edges.
 Planking the hull went fast using full-length planks; it was easy to stagger the joints and the lines stayed fair.

-We planked the hull over a laminated Douglas fir stem, keelson and sheer clamp.
+We planked the hull over a laminated Douglas fir stem, keelson, and sheer clamp.
 The sheer clamp, which extends around the fantail, is covered with plastic tape to keep the planks from sticking to it.
-After sanding and applying the glass/epoxy to the inside of the hull, we glued the sheer clamp back in over top of the glass.
+After sanding and applying the glass/epoxy to the inside of the hull, we glued the sheer clamp back in over the top of the glass.
 This avoided all the time and complication of fitting the glass around the sheer clamp and creating a theoretical weak area in the most vulnerable part of the hull.

 We began planking about half way between the sheer and keel where the plank would lay in the most relaxed position at both stem and fantail.
 This split the difference that comes with using parallel planks on a shape that is wider in the middle.
 This way the edge-set, or sideways bending, in the planks was not extreme at the centerline or the sheer.
 Once started, we proceeded to plank in both directions at the same time.